asciinema/asciinema-player/README.md

 [![Build Status](https://travis-ci.org/asciinema/asciinema-player.svg?branch=master)](https://travis-ci.org/asciinema/asciinema-player)

-Web player for terminal session recordings (as produced by [asciinema recorder](https://github.com/asciinema/asciinema)) that you can use on your website.
+Web player for terminal session recordings (as produced by [asciinema recorder](https://github.com/asciinema/asciinema)) that you can use on your website by simply adding `<asciinema-player>` tag.

 ## About